laevandus/MyTunesControllerPlugIns/README.md

 Best start would be to check examples I have included.

-After bulding a plug-in, copy it here:
+After building a plug-in, copy it here:
 ~/Library/Application Support/MyTunesController/PlugIns